 Names of all of village war dead are listed on plaques on the gates and inside the Garden [picture left shows the name plaque attached to the entrance gate].

-In addition to War Memorial Cross in the Cemetery, therefore, Ruskington has four other Memorials and each has its own page in this site.
+In addition to War Memorial Cross in the Cemetery, Ruskington has four other Memorials and each has its own page in this site.

-C L I C K on the name below to go to the relevant page for each of Ruskington’s four Memorials:
+C L I C K on the name below to go to the relevant page for each of Ruskington’s five Memorials:

 This site commemorates the sacrifice of 30 local men who made this Supreme Sacrifice, and acknowledges the part played by the many others who “did their bit“.
 Details of the service of these men can be found under: “They also Served” on the Menu Bar above.

 [Research is continuing and the site will be revised as more information comes to hand.
 Already, however, a number of men with associations with the village, who made the Supreme Sacrifice, but who are not on the Village Memorials, have been found and their details added to the site.
 Anyone with any further information and / or corrections, should let us know via the ‘ Contact Us ‘ form on the Menu Bar.]